mui/mui-x/docs/data/date-pickers/validation/validation.md

 The validation props are showcased for each type of picker component (`TimePicker`, `DatePicker`, `DateRangePicker`, etc).
 But the same props are available on all component variants.

-For example, the validation props available on the `DatePicker` component are also available on:
+For example—the validation props available on the `DatePicker` component are also available on:

 - `DesktopDatePicker`
 - `MobileDatePicker`